 - The workers were treated for their burns, and proper tests were carried out related to the same injury.

-- After competition of the medication process, the workers were discharged from the hospital with the consent of the Doctor.
+- After completion of the medication process, the workers were discharged from the hospital with the consent of the Doctor.

-As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim was successfully settled by the insurance company.
+As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim settlement was successfully done by the insurance company.
 Thus, the manufacturing firm benefitted from getting its workers insured with this policy.

 If one of the workers was treated not only for his burns but was also operated for a broken wrist.
-Since this worker had only suffered for burns due to fire in the company, he should be treated for the same while being hospitalized.
-If he was also treated for his broken wrist which had nothing to do with the fire in the company, such costs cannot be claimed in the insurance policy.
+Since this worker had only suffered burns due to fire in the company, he should be treated for the same while being hospitalized.
+If he was also treated for his broken wrist which had nothing to do with the fire in the company, such costs cannot be claimed under workmen compensation policy.